sulu/sulu-docs/bundles/preview/index.rst

         public function getSecurityContext($id, $locale): ?string
         {
-            return ...; // load the name of your security context }
+            return null; // the security context used in the admin class for this object }
     }